 - You’re a women under thirty-five years of age and have been unable to conceive after twelve months of regular, unprotected intercourse

 - You’re a woman over thirty-five years of age and have been unable to conceive after six months of regular, unprotected intercourse

 Of course, infertility affects men, too, and it’s very possible that your male partner has been rendered infertile by the Camp Lejeune contamination.
 In fact, when you visit a doctor for infertility, the doctor will check male infertility first because it’s easier and the testing is less invasive.
 If you are experiencing the symptoms of infertility and were at Camp Lejeune when the contaminated water was present, you may be suffering from consequences of the exposure to the toxins.

 If the cause of your infertility turns out to be irreversible, you should know that adoption is always an option.
 In addition, new technologies like intrauterine insemination, in vitro fertilization, and surrogacy can all be used to treat your condition.
 If the infertility can be connected to the contaminated water at Camp Lejeune, you can get the help of a lawyer to file a lawsuit once the Camp Lejeune Justice Act is passed.

 Camp Lejeune Water Contamination Scleroderma Symptoms

-Finally, it’s important to discuss scleroderma because it’s a unique health condition on this list.
+Finally, it’s important to discuss scleroderma because it’s a unique health condition on this list of health consequences from exposure to contaminated water at Camp Lejeune.
 Scleroderma refers to a group of diseases that cause the hardening and tightening of the skin; the health condition can also affect other organs in the body, including the lungs, heart, and kidneys.